xaviweise/aaat/_sources/welcome.md

 ---
 ```

-This site contains an online version of the book and all the code used to produce the book.
-This includes the visible code, and all code used to generate figures, tables, etc.

 ## Citation

-If you use the online or printed versions of this book in your own work, please cite us using
+If you use the content of this book in your own work, please cite us using

-Sabio Gonzalez, J
-Advanced Analytics and Algorithmic Trading
+Sabio Gonzalez, Javier, "Advanced Analytics and Algorithmic Trading", 2024.
+URL https://xaviweise.github.io/aaat/welcome.html

 Here is the citation in BibTeX format